nekoyume/nekoyume/docs/white_paper.md

 #### 5.2.1.
 Block generation consensus

-Nekoyume adopted the hashcash as a key consensus because it uses the Hash random with proof-of-work requirement.
+Nekoyume adopted the hashcash as a key consensus because it uses the Hash random with a proof-of-work requirement.
 Since the block generation cycle is limited to 15 seconds, if the average of the recent block generation time is lower than 15 seconds, the demanding difficulty increases.
 Conversely, the average of the recent block generation time is higher than 15 seconds, the hard difficulty becomes lower.

 #### 5.2.2.
 Compensation system